cpulover-practice/spring-rest/README.md

   - Clean the server
 - [!]
 Eclipse default browser does not display JSON -> Use external browsers or Postman
 - Append "?" to end of URL to get reload fresh data
+- Prefer Global Exception Handling for many controllers using @ControllerAdvice (real-time use of AOP)